hugisveitti/beer-yo-ass-backend/README.md

 pip install selenium
 pip install bs4
 ```
+You have to have firefox.

 Then you need to go into the scraper folder and run
 ```$xslt
 python vinbud_scraper.py
 ```

+Then you have to turn on your postgres database server, with user:postgres, pw:postgres, and create a database named beer-yo-ass

 Then go into database folder and run
 ```$xslt